tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 Some is possible, do at least something.
-There are commercial and open-source tools that try to address this problem, but be aware that solutions have costs and blind spots.
+There are commercial and open-source tools that try to address this problem, but be aware that solutions have costs and may miss issues.
 Static tools often have many false positives and run-time tools often have a significant cost.
 We hope for better tools.
 Using multiple tools can catch more problems than a single one.